fatiando/fatiando/README.rst

 Our goal is provide a comprehensive and extensible framework for geophysical data analysis and the development of new methodologies.

-**Research:** Fatiando allows you to write Python scripts to perform your data analysis and generate figures in a reproducible way.
+**Research:**
+Make your research more **reproducible** by writing a Python script or Jupyter notebook instead of clicking through complicated menus.

+**Development:**
-**Development:** Designed for extensibility, Fatiando offers tools for users to build upon the existing infrastructure and develop new methods.
+Don't start from scratch!
+Build upon the existing tools in Fatiando to develop new methods.

-We take care of the boilerplate.
+**Teaching:**

-**Teaching:** Fatiando can be combined with the `Jupyter notebook
-<https://jupyter.org/>`__ to make rich interactive documents.
-Great for
+Combine Fatiando with the Jupyter notebook to make rich, interactive documents.
-teaching fundamental concepts of geophysics.
+Great for teaching fundamental concepts of geophysics!

 Getting started